Instinct (2019 film): Production

 In one of their first meetings they decided to include less female nudity, with a focus on the female gaze.
 Van Houten, recalled in hindsight asking herself the question regarding her previous projects, "Why am I even naked for this scene?", they also wanted to avoid the objectification of women in the film and wanna show off sexuality without immediately adding female nudity.
 The movie does contains male nudity, and they wanted include full frontal nudity, but they were overruled, even though Kenzari was up for it.
 Writing and filming happened under the working title of Locus of Control.
 Carice van Houten and Marwan Kenzari were cast in the lead roles, van Houten was also a co-producer on the project.
 Marie-Mae van Zuilen, Pieter Embrechts, Ariane Schluter, Betty Schuurman, Abdelkarim El Baz, Tamar van den Dop, Robert de Hoog, Juda Goslinga, Akwasi Owusu Ansah, Barry Emond, Maria Kraakman and Matijs Janssen rounded out the rest of the cast.
 Principal photography only took 23 days.
-The shoot took place in May 2018.
+The shoot took place in May 2018 and was primarily filmed in the vacant Bijlmerbajes prison.

 They changed the name from Locus of Control to Instinct, realizing most people wouldn't know the term locus of control.
 Composer Ella van der Woude was brought onto the end of production, as she was shown a finished cut.
 Before signing on she remarked if they needed her at all, as she thought the film already worked without any music.